Wang-Yong2018/pgai/docs/pgai_rag_demo_why_customer_donot_like_pizza.md

 ### 7.1 reference
 - [pgai](https://github.com/timescale/pgai)
-- [full demo sql used in this blog](https://github.com/timescale/pgaiexamples/rag_report_demo_why_some_customers_donot_like_pizza.sql) pizza dataset — it was copied from website, might be Gemini or OpenAI forum.
-But I can not find the original source link.
-After check with ChatGPT 4o, the text is common expression to pizza, not creative work.
+- [full demo sql used in this blog](https://github.com/timescale/pgaiexamples/rag_report_demo_why_some_customers_donot_like_pizza.sql)

 ### 7.2 the demo case input, output,tools
 #### Input
 It is a table with feedback of customer pizza experience.
 Some are good, some are bad.